 channelDefinitions.xmlfile to input the proper IP addresses and ports supplied to your company by BM&FBOVESPA to access the UMDF data feeds.
 See BM&FBovespa UMDF Input Adapter for details on editing this file.

-Be sure to obtain an up-to-date version of the UMDF FAST templates definition file (called
+Be sure to obtain an up-to-date version of the UMDF FAST templates definition file (named

 Click the Run button.
 This opens the SB Test/Debug perspective and starts the module.